Pi Session Manager

 When adding a new backend command, update these locations:

-1. ws_adapter.rs — add a match arm in dispatch()
+1. dispatch.rs — add a match arm in the command router

 Example: